Jack White (Irish socialist): British officer and veteran

 In 1899, White, commissioned as a lieutenant with the 1st Gordon Highlanders, was shipped out to South Africa for service in the Second Boer War.
 While his father's command was besieged at Ladysmith, he took part in the Battle of Magersfontein and the relief of Kimberley.
 Passing into the Orange Free State he saw action at Paardeberg, Poplar Grove, Driefontein, Vet River and Zand River.
 From May 1900 in the Transvaal, he took part in the engagement at Doornkop (where he threatened an officer who ordered him to shoot a shell-shocked prisoner), the occupation of Johannesburg and Pretoria and, in August 1900, in the last set-piece battle of the war at Belfast-Bergendal.

 For his war service, White was mentioned in despatches, received the Queen's South Africa Medal with five clasps, and was decorated by Lord Kitchener with the Distinguished Service Order (DSO).

 In 1902 he was appointed aide-de-camp to his father, General Sir George White, now Governor of Gibraltar.
 In this capacity he met Kaiser William II, and King Edward VII (who, of the two, made the dimmer impression).
 While at Gibraltar he courted Anna Mercedes Dolores (‘Dollie’) Mosley, a society beauty and devout Roman Catholic.
-Despite family objections on both sides, and after White had (with Kitchener's leave) returned from a posting in Peshewar, India to press his suit, they were married in a registry office in 1905.
+Despite family objections on both sides, and after White had (with Kitchener's leave) returned from a posting in Peshawar, India to press his suit, they were married in a registry office in 1905.

-In 1907, responding to the tedium of Territorial duties in Aberdeen; reflecting on the brutality of his wartime experience; and persuaded by the Russo-Japanese War that the days of the empire he had served were, mercifully, numbered (he describes receiving news of Japanese victories with "something like ecstacy"), White resigned his commission.
+In 1907, responding to the tedium of Territorial duties in Aberdeen; the brutality of his wartime experience; and the belief that in the wake of Russo-Japanese War that the days of the empire he had served were numbered (he describes receiving news of Japanese victories with "something like ecstacy"), White resigned his commission.
 He relayed his decision to his father, who thought him mad; to H.G.
 Wells, who, appalled, said he would like to "thrash" White's governesses and schoolmasters; and to Leo Tolstoy, who returned his blessing.